 His specialization is auto-immunity, inflammatory diseases of the GI tract, and optimized health.

 Hanna is a licensed psychotherapist, herbalist, educator, and licensed Heartmath trainer.
 She has been supporting clients on their healing journeys since 2004.

-She is deeply inspired and influenced by the connections between the ancient healing traditions from around the world, integrated with most cutting edge advances in neuroscience, epigenetics, the gut-brain connection and the healing power of plants.
+She is deeply inspired and influenced by the connections between the ancient healing traditions from around the world, integrated with the most cutting edge advances in neuroscience, epigenetics, the gut-brain connection and the healing power of plants.

 She particularly enjoys bringing passion, humor, and inspiration to empower people in take charge of their health to become active architects in the creative unfolding of their lives.
 She envisions a future in which herbal education continues to evolve in its ability to embrace the wisdom of many and diverse healing traditions – a future in which the herbal literacy of ‘the people’ is once again restored.

 Director of North American Institute of Medical Herbalism